I. Procedure statement

 The responsible employee or user of the capital equipment is responsible for notifying the DPA of a location change (e.g. room and/or building) of capital equipment through written notice via email.

-The DPA completes the top-half of the Property Transaction Form with the information related to the change in room and/or building location of the capital equipment.
-After the information is entered, the DPA clicks on the “Submit” button located on the bottom of the form.
-The form is electronically routed to the Property Control email box.
+The DPA completes the Property Transaction Form with the information related to the change in room and/or building location of the capital equipment.

 The Property Control Office updates the records in the asset management system.